zbishop3455/BishopBlog/content/resources/fiddle-tunes/candy-girl.md

 ---
 ### Notes
 **Bask in the glory of Uncle Bunt Stephens!** This is an absolute classic fiddle tune which teaches players the spirit of the *old-time pulse.* This tune personally unlocked a lot of the old-time bowing patterns in my playing.
-I use this tune as a wormup and exercise in bowing.
+I use this tune as a warm-up and exercise in bowing.
 Welcome to your first "Hillbilly Trance" song.

 While the structure of the song is just a drone of the root note, it is very possible to sprinkle in IV and V chords where you feel.
 Do not let the simple structure limit you.
 Just about anything sounds good on this tune!